-Located on the first and basement levels of the Rice Memorial Center, the Rice Bookstore is a convenient stop for textbooks, memorabilia, and clothing and accessories to support Rice or your College.
+Located on the first and basement levels of the Rice Memorial Center, the Rice Bookstore is a convenient stop for textbooks, memorabilia, clothing, and accessories to support Rice or your College.

 To help navigate your way across campus we have attached copies of our Campus Map and Student Center Map for you to review.

 Rice University Student Center Map – The student center is comprised of Farnsworth Pavilion, Ley Student Center, Miner Lounge, Rice Memorial Center, RMC Grand Hall, and RMC Chapel.